1-Methylnicotinamide

-1-Methylnicotinamide (trigonellamide) is a prototypic organic cation.
-1-Methylnicotinamide is the methylated amide of Nicotinamide (niacinamide, vitamin B3).
+1-Methylnicotinamide (1-MNA, trigonellamide) is a prototypic organic cation.
+1-Methylnicotinamide is the methylated amide of nicotinamide (niacinamide, vitamin B3).

-1-Methylnicotinamide is an endogenic substance that is produced in the liver when Nicotinamide is metabolized.
+1-Methylnicotinamide is an endogenic substance that is produced in the liver when nicotinamide is metabolized.
 It is a typical substance secreted in the kidney.
+It participates in the nicotinamide salvage pathway within the NAD+ (nicotinamide adenine dinucleotide) metabolic pathway, thereby contributing to optimizing NAD+ levels.

 Occurrence

-The highest natural concentration of 1-methylnicotinamide found so far is in the alga Undaria pinnatifida.
-1-Methylnicotinamide is also present in the Judas' ear fungus and in green tea.

-Extraction and production
+To date, the highest natural concentration of 1-methylnicotinamide has been found in the alga Undaria pinnatifida (3.2 mg/100 g of dried algae) and green tea leaves (3 mg/100 g of product).
+Other products with notable 1-MNA content include celery (1.6 mg/100 g of product), Chinese black mushrooms (shiitake, 1.3 mg/100 g), and fermented soybeans (natto, 1.0 mg/100 g).

+Biosynthesis

-1-Methylnicotinamide can be produced in the liver by nicotinamide N-methyltransferase.
-The reaction takes place during the metabolism of NAD (nicotinamide adenine dinucleotide).
+1-Methylnicotinamide can be produced in the liver by nicotinamide N-methyltransferase (NNMT).
+The reaction takes place during the metabolism of NAD+ (nicotinamide adenine dinucleotide).
+NNMT is also present in brain tissue, adipose tissue, muscle tissue, kidneys, and skin.

 NNMT (nicotinamide N-methyltransferase) is an enzyme that in humans is encoded by the NNMT gene.
 NNMT catalyzes the methylation of nicotinamide and similar compounds using the methyl donor S-adenosyl methionine (SAM-e) to produce S-adenosyl-L-homocysteine (SAH) and 1-methylnicotinamide.
 NNMT is highly expressed in the human liver.

-Use

-For a long time, 1-methylnicotinamide was considered a biologically inactive metabolite of nicotinamide.
-However, various studies show antithrombotic, anti-inflammatory, gastroprotective and vasoprotective properties.
+Role in the body

+Scientific research highlights numerous therapeutic and health-promoting properties of 1-MNA, including vascular protective, anticoagulant, anti-atherosclerotic, anti-inflammatory, neuroprotective, and endurance-enhancing effects.

+Vascular Protective Effects

+1-MNA exerts beneficial effects on blood vessels through its action on the vascular endothelium.
+It improves the bioavailability of nitric oxide (NO), which is crucial for vasodilation, and regulates the activity of endothelial nitric oxide synthase (eNOS), the enzyme responsible for NO synthesis.

+These effects have been demonstrated in both in vivo and in vitro studies.
+Oral administration of 1-MNA has been shown to increase the diameter of the brachial artery (as measured by flow-mediated dilation, FMD) and stimulate NO release from human endothelial cells in both healthy individuals and those with hypercholesterolemia increased.

+Additionally, in cases of vascular dysfunction (e.g., hypertriglyceridemia or diabetes), 1-MNA restored normal NO-dependent vasodilation.
+By increasing NO bioavailability, 1-MNA may counteract endothelial dysfunction, support endothelial regeneration, and improve vascular function, particularly in the context of cardiovascular risk.

+Anticoagulant Effects

 1-Methylnicotinamide is an endogenous activator of prostacyclin synthesis and can therefore regulate thrombolytic and inflammatory processes in the cardiovascular system.
-It inhibits platelet-dependent thrombosis through a mechanism involving cyclooxygenase-2 and prostacyclin and increases nitric oxide bioavailability in the endothelium.
+It inhibits platelet-dependent thrombosis through a mechanism involving cyclooxygenase-2 and prostacyclin (PGI2) and increases nitric oxide bioavailability in the endothelium.
+Endogenous prostacyclin (PGI2) plays a critical role in preventing platelet aggregation and thrombus formation.
+A deficiency in PGI2 can lead to increased platelet aggregation and arterial thrombi.

-Animal experiments with diabetic rats have shown that 1-methylnicotinamide has a positive effect on degenerative changes in the brain and cognitive performance can be thus longer maintained.

-Experiments with the nematode Caenorhabditis elegans showed that the addition of 1-methylnicotinamide can extend their lifespan.
-This may possibly be attributed to increased free radical binding and the resulting reduced oxidative stress.

-1-Methylnicotinamide is used in cosmetic products such as hair- and skincare products and as a dietary supplement.